tigard-tools/tigard/README.md

 openocd -f tigard-jtag.cfg
 ```

-## SWD
+## SWD (on CORTEX header)

 #### Hookup:

 The SWD header a standard 10-pin header found on many SWD target boards.
 A short 'SWD' cable with the same header on both ends is the ideal way to hook up to most targets.

-Be sure to select SWD on the mode selection switch, otherwise the standard hookup sequence applies.
+Be sure to select SWD on the mode selection switch.
+This connects the DI and DO pins with resistor R16 to make the bidirectional SWDIO pin, and connect it to pin 2 of the CORTEX header.
+Otherwise, the standard hookup sequence applies.

 #### Software: